LCD and Viewfinder

 LCD is Touch screen

 type, so you can change the settings and set the focus point with your fingertips.
-For those of you who loves shooting self portraits or group photos, Canon M5 will make your life easier with its Selfie friendly
+For those of you who loves shooting selfies, self or group photos, Canon M5 will make your life easier with its Selfie friendly

 M5 has a built-in Electronic viewfinder.
 The viewfinder has a resolution of 2,360kdots and coverage of 100%.
 100% coverage ensures that what you see in the viewfinder while shooting matches exactly what you will get later in your image, helping accurate framing your shots and minimizes the need for cropping images later.

 Canon M5 can shoot continuously at max speed of 9.0 fps